John Gunther Dean

-John Gunther Dean (February 24, 1926 – June 6, 2019) was an American diplomat.
-From 1974–1988, he served as the United States ambassador to five nations under four American presidents.
+John Gunther Dean (born Gunther Dienstfertig; February 24, 1926 – June 6, 2019) was an American diplomat.
+From 1974 to 1988, he served as the United States ambassador to five nations under four American presidents.
+He is also notable for surviving an assassination attempt likely perpetrated by Israel.

-Early years
+Early life

 Dean was born as Gunther Dienstfertig in Breslau, Germany, into a Jewish family, the son of Lucy (Askenazy) and prominent lawyer Joseph Dienstfertig.
 As a child, he attended the exclusive Von Zawatzki Schule in Breslau.
 Escaping the rise of Nazism, the family left Germany in December 1938 and arrived in the United States in February.
-John's original first name was Gunther, however, the immigration officer changed to John Gunther to avoid it from sounding "too German".
-In March 1939 the family changed its name from "Dienstfertig" to "Dean" before the City Court of New York to better integrate into the crowd in Queens.
+His original first name was Gunther; however, an immigration officer expanded it to John Gunther, to avoid it sounding “too German.”
+In March 1939, the family changed its surname from Dienstfertig to Dean at the City Court of New York, to better integrate into their neighborhood in Queens.
 They eventually arrived in Kansas City, Missouri, where his father briefly lectured at the University of Kansas.